tbrams/dknotam/README.md

 # dknotam
-Use Google Maps for visualising official NOTAMs in Denmark
+Use Google Maps for visualising current official NOTAMs in Denmark.

 ## Background
-For my flight planning app, I needed a way to check relevant NOTAMs.
-I found a good and realiable source on [pilotweb](https://pilotweb.nas.faa.gov/) and in this example made a small
-`nodejs` based example on how to get to the data and put them on simple Google Maps screen.
+<p>For my flight planning app, I needed a way to check relevant NOTAMs.
+I found a good and reliable source on [pilotweb](https://pilotweb.nas.faa.gov/) and in this example made a small `nodejs` based example on how to get to the data and put them on a simple Google Maps background.
 <p/>
-<p>This is by no means ment to be a complete application example, but will hopefully help demonstrate the basics.
-It has no build in database with access to Restricted airspace layout and so - hence will not be able to produce any kind of polygon plotting as is.
+<p>This is by no means meant to be a complete application example, but will hopefully help demonstrate the basics.
+It has no build in database with access to Restricted airspace layout and so - hence will not be able to produce any polygon plotting as is.
 </p>

 <p align="center">